 We love art!
 And I love process art.
 No templates for us.
 This hatching chick art project is simple and so cute!

-Basically the chick is 2 circles.
+Basically, the chick is 2 circles.
 The egg is kind of the shape of a letter D with the crack cut into it.
 Add some eyes and legs.
 BAM!
 Adorable Easter art lesson!

 Easter Door Decoration

 Here’s a fun and SIMPLE idea for an Easter door decoration to celebrate your PEEPS!
 Simply cut out some bunny shapes.
-Fill a basked with some eggs and attach to the door with a command hook.
+Fill a basket with some eggs and attach to the door with a command hook.
 BAM!
 Easter Door done!

 Easter Sensory Bins